Life Lessons from Sherlock Holmes

 Agreeing with her wholeheartedly - "Yes, it WAS foolish"; "No, I DON'T think other men do that" - doesn't work, especially when she has the boy pour cold water on her hands, winds up again and tells you that if you really loved her you would not have done it.

-I don't have any good suggestions for this situation, but, I'll be the first to tell you that Unitarian Universalism doesn't promise you all the answers, just good questions.
+I don't have any good suggestions for you if you are a man in this situation, but, I'll be the first to tell you that Unitarian Universalism doesn't promise you all the answers, just good questions.

 If you are a lady in this situation, and you feel like your head will explode if you don't discuss the mistake at length, and in detail, go to the other end of the house, close the door, and call another woman.
 Your man will appreciate it.